d-krupke/cpsat-primer/README.md

 This can be easier to read and additionally indicates the number of instances in the benchmark.
 However, I personally do not have a preference for one or the other, and would recommend using the one that is more intuitive to read for you.

+> If you want to make an automated decision on what model/solver to use, things can get complicated.
+> Often, there is none that dominates on all instances.
+> If you want a single metric for comparing the performance, there is no perfect solution.
+> I am actually the technical lead and co-organizer of a yearly challenge on solving hard optimization problems in computational geometry [CG:SHOP](https://cgshop.ibr.cs.tu-bs.de/), which is part of [CG Week](https://apps.utdallas.edu/SOCG23/challenge.html).
+> Here, I am confronted with scoring the solutions of the participants, without having any useful bounds.
+> It turned out that giving a score between zero and one for each instance, based on the squared difference to the best solution, works quite well.
+> While it still has flaws, it is showed to be relatively fair and robust.
+> The general problem of selecting the right strategy for a specific instance is called [Algorithm Selection](https://en.wikipedia.org/wiki/Algorithm_selection) problem and can be surprisingly complex, too.

 ## Using CP-SAT for Bigger Problems with Large Neighborhood Search

 CP-SAT is great at solving small and medium-sized problems.